 - The tourist industry is a very important source of income to limestone areas.
-Most people come to walk in the hills and see the spectacular karst sceney.
-The local people are cashing in on this by opening café, guest houses and other tourist facilities.
+Most people come to walk in the hills and see the spectacular karst scenery.
+The local people are cashing in on this by opening cafés, guest houses and other tourist facilities.

 - Limestone is an excellent building stone, and has been used in some very well known buildings, such as the Houses of Parliament.
-Obviously this mean that there are often a large number of quarries.
+Obviously, this means that there are often a large number of quarries.

 - Limestone, whether crushed or used as lime, can be very useful in a number of areas.
 It is used as an industrial cleanser, farmers use it as fertiliser and it forms an important ingredient in cement making.